chalkers/kaluma-cli/README.md

 npm install -g @kaluma/cli
 ```

+Supported Node versions: 16, 18, 20, 22.

-If you failed to install, sometime you need to install by building from source as below (e.g. Apple M1, Raspberry Pi, or some Linux).
+If you failed to install, sometimes you need to install by building from source as below (e.g., Apple Silicon, Raspberry Pi, or some Linux).

 ```sh
 npm install -g @kaluma/cli --unsafe-perm --build-from-source